How to Apply

 Technology requirements for the NTDP program

-- If you’ve purchased a new laptop, make sure you’ve spent time and used it, so you feel comfortable with the device prior to coming to the executive weekend seminar in August.
+- If you have or if you’ve purchased a new computer that meets the technical requirements below, make sure you’ve spent time and used it, so you feel comfortable with the device prior to attending executive weekend seminar in August.

-- Also, make sure you have administrator rights on your laptop.
+- Also, make sure you have administrator rights on your device.
 This means you will be able to install and update the software yourself.